Due: Tuesday, October 13

 classification report.
 Experiment with different values of K and the weight

 parameter (i.e., with or without distance weighting) for KNN to see if you can improve accuracy (you do not need to provide the

 details of all of your experimentation, but provide a short discussion on what

 best as well as your final results).

-and the Naive Bayes (Gaussian) classifier.
+(using the default parameters).
 As above, generate the confusion

-matrix, classification report, and average accuracy scores for each classifier.
+matrix, classification report, and average accuracy scores the classifier.

-For each model, compare the average accuracry scores on the test and the
+Compare the average accuracy score on the test and the

 training data sets.
 What does the comparison tell you in terms of